 British furniture manufacturers began making styles similar to Sheraton and Hepplewhite originals in the 1880s.
 Though many have become collectibles in their own right, these mass-produced revival pieces tend to lack the lightness and intricate detail of authentic period pieces.

 In a sense, this type of furniture has never gone out of style and modern furniture makers find inspiration looking back at Sheraton's work.
-Features such as the straight back and reeded legs, along with the ideal of a balanced, symmetrical shape, remain standard in classic furniture design even today.
+Features such as the straight back and reeded legs, along with the idea of a balanced, symmetrical shape, remain standard in classic furniture design even today.